EECS3311F24/project-codeesc/doc/sprint2/PB.md

 **As a player, I want to select the difficulty level before starting a game, so that I can tailor the challenge to my skill level.**
 **Unfinished Tasks:**
 - Implement difficulty selection options in the menu.

+### **User Story: View Leaderboard**
+*As a player, I want to see my score on a leaderboard, so that I can compare my performance.*
+- Implement functionality for sorting scores dynamically (e.g., ascending or descending).

+### **User Story: Adjust Volume Settings**
+*As a player, I want to adjust volume settings, so that I can customize my audio experience.*
+- Test compatibility of volume settings across different devices.
+- Integrate a mute toggle for quick sound adjustments.

+### **User Story: Progress Through Levels**
+*As a player, I want to progress through multiple levels, so that I can challenge myself.*
+- Ensure seamless saving and loading of level progress.